codersMom/angular100-labs-2020-06-22/Ch06-Pipes/2custompipe/README.md

 ## Steps

 1. Continue working in your **my-angular-albums** project.
-If you haven't completed previous exercises, you can copy the solution files from the last exercise.
+If you haven't completed previous exercises, you can copy the last solution's src directory over your src directory.

 1. From the integrated terminal execute the command